The advantages & disadvantages of escape room team building; plus a few tips on how to select the best escape room for your group.

 It’s challenging to assess their efficacy

-Being a continuous/constantly ongoing process, the success of escape room team building can be difficult to assess.
+Being a continuous process, gauging the long-term success of escape room team building can be nuanced.

 Not everyone may enjoy them